 Harassment/Discrimination Reporting Form

-This form provides the opportunity for a student or parent to report violation(s) of Board Policy 09.42811 and to secure an equitable, prompt, and satisfactory solution.
+This form provides the opportunity for a student or parent to report violation(s) of Board Policy 09.42811 and to secure an equitable and prompt resolution.
 This procedure shall be implemented in compliance with Board Policy 09.42811 and shall be used to document all complaints, whether addressed informally or formally.